 As an integrated support service provider, our provision of distribution service enables us to cover both front end and back end services all along the value chain of telecommunications operator customers.
 This helps us to provide integrated services serving all aspects of the value chain, strengthen our competitive advantage of comprehensive one-stop service provision and promote our service value, therefore improving our customer loyalty and benefiting our long term business development

 Q7.
 What is the ACO service?

 ACO means Applications, Content and Other services.
-The Group provides system integration, software development, system operation and maintenance support, Internet services and voice value-added services to the domestic telecommunications operators, industrial customers and etc. (Please refer to "Business Overview" for more details)
+The Group provides system integration, software development, system operation and maintenance support, value-added services to the domestic telecommunications operators, industrial customers and etc. (Please refer to "Business Overview" for more details)